solana-foundation/solana-improvement-documents/proposals/0048-precompile-for-secp256r1-sigverify.md

 As [Firedancer](https://github.com/firedancer-io/firedancer) is being developed in C, it is imperative that there can be bit-level reproducibility between the precompile implementations.
 Any discrepancy between the two implementations could cause a fork and or a chain halt.
-(Thank you @fd-ripatel for pointing this out and advocating for it)
+(Thank you @ripatel-fd for pointing this out and advocating for it)

 As such we would propose the following: